 We first provide a general observation stating that a size~$k$ deletion set to some graph class can be used to design a $O(k\cdot n^2)$-time algorithm if \apsp{} can be solved in~$O(n^2)$ time on graphs in the respective graph class.
 The algorithm is fairly simple: First compute~$G'$, that is, the graph without the deletion set~$K$, and solve \apsp{} on it in~$O(n^2)$ time.
 Next, compute a breadth-first search from every vertex in~$K$ in~${O(k \cdot m)}$ time and store all distances found in a table.
-Lastly, compute for each pair~$a,c\in V\setminus K$
+The last step can be seen as running the classical Floyd-Warshall algorithm for each vertex in~$K$: compute for each pair~$a,c\in V\setminus K$

 that is, the minimum distance in the original graph.
 Observe that a shortest path either travels through some vertex $b\in K$ or not.
 In the latter case,~$\dis_{G}(a,c) = \dis_{G'}(a,c)$ and in the former case the distance between~$a$ and~$c$ in~$G$ is~$\dis_G(a,b)+\dis_G(b,c)$.
-This algorithm takes~${O(n+m+n^2+k\cdot m+n^2\cdot k) = O(k\cdot n^2)}$ time.
+This algorithm takes~$O(n+m+n^2+k\cdot m+n^2\cdot k) = O(k\cdot n^2)$ time.